ksang123/simple_shell/readme.md

 # ByteForge - a simple shell
-- a linux like - multiplatform shell implementation
+- a linux like shell implementation for linux

 ## goals